Peak District Listed Building Surveyors

 There are almost 6000 listed buildings across Derbyshire, many are grouped together in smaller towns and villages such as Wirksworth, Youlgrave, Ashborne, Parwich, Tideswell and Winster all of which are full of ancient cottages and farmhouses and much sort after by local people as well as those looking for a second home.

-Property prices in parts of Derbyshire can be high and if you are buying a Listed Building you want to be certain you are employing the right people with the right experience to advise you.
+Property prices in parts of Derbyshire can be high and if you are buying a an older building you want to be certain you are employing the right people with the right experience to advise you.

-Nicholson Price Associates are Historic and Listed Building specialists undertaking surveys of all types of Listed and Historic Buildings right across Derbyshire, The Midlands and the North of England.
+Nicholson Price Associates undertake surveys of all types of historic buildings right across Derbyshire, The Midlands and the North of England.

 IF YOU LIVE IN OR YOU ARE THINKING OF BUYING A LISTED OR HISTORIC BUILDING IN DERBYSHIRE, CONTACT US TO DISCUSS YOUR PROPERTY AND SURVEY REQUIREMENTS.